srujansirikonda1/FloTorch/README.md

 This document outlines the guidelines for contributing to the project to maintain consistency and code quality.

-### Adding an Embedding Model or Inference Model

-Follow the detailed steps provided in [instructions.md](./instructions.md).

 ### Master Branch

 - The `master` branch is the primary branch and should remain stable.